dylanbuchi/big-movies/README.md

 # Big Movies

-Search, watch trailers and login to access your watchlist and favorites.
+This movies web app allows users to browse, search, and watch movie trailers, as well as read actors' bios.
+It provides features such as search by genres and categories, register and log in to access the user's watchlist and favorite movies.

 ## Built with
 [![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)](https://reactjs.org/)